-Why do churches have so many members who give little or no evidence of Christian commitment or even conversion?
+Why do churches have so many members who give little or no evidence of a church commitment or even conversion?
 Why do many churches find it difficult to motivate members to give, serve, pray and share their faith?

 The answer is simple.
 The members were allowed to join with no expectations placed on them.
 You get what you ask for!

 Transform Your Church Commitment Level